Got a Ripe Banana? Turn It Into These 5-Minute Dog Treats

 #7: “I ♥ Pugs” Stamped Dog Cookies (Peanut Butter & Whole Wheat)

-Your golden is always watching when you’re in the kitchen.
-Like, the second I pulled these out of the oven, my friend’s pug Mochi was basically vibrating on the floor.
-That same energy?
-Your girl definitely has it at home.
+I feel like your Golden is always watching you when you’re in the kitchen.
+Like the second I pulled these out of the oven my friend’s pug Mochi was vibrating on the floor.
+My girl definitely does that at home too.

-These cookies are whole wheat flour-based with a warm, golden-brown finish — and that embossed pug detail is everything.
+These cookies are made with whole wheat flour for that warm, golden brown finish, and the embossed pug detail is perfect.

 What You Need